-The Ph.D.
-Program Director will evaluate student progress during the third quarter of the first year for full-time students.
+The Associate Dean for Doctoral Education will evaluate student progress during the third quarter of the first year for full-time students.
 The evaluation will involve a review of the student's Educational Plan and a discussion of the student's performance in courses taken during the first two quarters.
 To be considered as having made satisfactory progress, a student must have completed all first-year courses and present a minimum of 3.0 grade point average.
-The Ph.D.
-Program Director, after approving the plan, will facilitate the Ph.D.
+The Associate Dean for Doctoral Education, after approving the plan, will facilitate the Ph.D.
 Program Committee approval process by presenting the Educational Plan and leading the discussion of the student's performance.

-Based on satisfactory progress in all course work and approval of the Educational Plan by the Ph.D.
-Program Director and by a majority vote of the Ph.D.
-Program Committee, the student will be advanced to the status of preliminary candidacy.
+Based on satisfactory progress in all course work, approval of the Educational Plan by the Associate Dean for Doctoral Education and by a majority vote of the Ph.D.
+Program Committee, and successful completion of the Methods and Statistics Qualifying Examination, the student will be advanced to the status of preliminary candidacy.

-If the committee judges that a student is not making satisfactory progress or does not have an adequate Educational Plan, the Ph.D.
-Program Director will address the appropriate issues with the student.
-The Ph.D.
-Program Director is empowered to develop and approve a revised plan to remedy the situation and move the student to preliminary candidacy.
+If the committee judges that a student is not making satisfactory progress or does not have an adequate Educational Plan, the Associate Dean for Doctoral Education will address the appropriate issues with the student.
+The Associate Dean for Doctoral Education is empowered to develop and approve a revised plan to remedy the situation and move the student to preliminary candidacy.